Guariko/Notmart-project-/README.md

 # Notmart-project-

-I'm building Hotmart's website just to practice Laravel
+I've wanted to practice my Laravel Skills, so I've decided to build Hotmart Home page from Scratch.
+All rights reserved to Hotmark.

+https://hotmart.com/en Here's the original one.